Cyclone Ita: Papua New Guinea

 On 15 April, Papua New Guinea Prime Minister Peter O'Neill and Speaker of Parliament Theo Zurenuoc provided PGK300,000 (US$113,700) in funds to Milne Bay Province.
 The Papua New Guinea Defence Force was dispatched to deliver relief supplies to the region.
 Damage surveys were conducted simultaneously using the Defense Force's helicopters to determine the areas in need of the most immediate aid.
 Ten relief teams were dispatched on 16 April to assist with clean up efforts.
 The nation's health office also warned of the dangers of post-storm diseases due to damaged sewer systems.
 Communications with the outermost islands of the province remained difficult and limited to short-distance radio.
 By 17 April, a barge with 57 bales of rice was sent to Wari island where thousands of residents were in need of food.

 Australia

 Owing to the severity of agricultural damage, the average cost of avocados, bananas, iceberg lettuce, and papayas increased.

-Earthquakes

-On 4 April (5 April local time) a 6.0 MW earthquake, with its epicenter on Makira Island, struck the Solomon Islands.
-Though no reports of damage were received in relation to it, officials were concerned about the possibility of landslides resulting from it.
-Two more large earthquakes, a 7.1 MW followed by a 6.5 MW, struck near the region on 11 April; resulting in two deaths and causing significant damage in parts of Papua New Guinea.
-On 12 April, a 7.6 MW earthquake occurred just south of Makira Island and was followed by a 7.4 MW the next day.
-Though the earthquakes only produced a localised tsunami, with limited effects, they prompted evacuations and delayed relief efforts across the Solomon Islands.
-Another tsunami warning was issued on 19 April following two more large earthquakes, 6.6 MW and 7.5 MW, near Papua New Guinea.